App version: 0.1.0

 • The right to fair collection practices

-If you decide to obtain funding through an MCA, it may make sense to find out if the MCA company you’re considering will honor these rights.
+If you decide to obtain funding through an MCA, it may make sense to find out whether the MCA company you’re considering will honor these rights.

 What Are Merchant Cash Advance Brokers?